 This is called blackhat SEO and keep in mind, trying to trick or manipulate Amazon’s algorithm, can get your book taken down or even get your account suspended.
 The strange irony is that the majority of people who utilize these methods aren’t succeeding.
 Sure, they make their way to the top of the search engine in irrelevant categories but their books rarely become bestsellers and that’s what they’re gunning for.
 The ultimate goal is to get the bestseller label like this book below:

-Categorizing Your Book: What Does Work
+Categorizing Your Book: What Works

 Marketers believe a best seller label in a small, uncompetitive category will nudge the algorithm into promoting their book because you don’t have to sell much.
 And sometimes it works, albeit temporarily, but no book can stay at the top without a real marketing plan and most of these people didn’t bother with that.
 They just learned a few hacks in order to make a quick buck.
 But you know who didn’t do that?
-The marketers of Moonlight’s Child, because it’s ranking number one in Domestic Thrillers, and Kidnapping Thrillers.
+The marketers of The Moonlight Child, because it’s ranking number one in Domestic Thrillers, and Kidnapping Thrillers.

 And if you research the Domestic Thrillers category, it’s a smaller one which only brings back 2,000 results in the search engine.